-Personal preferences aren’t the only reason people enlist at a San Diego code school and study for months to become full-time coding professionals.
-There’s also the fact that programmers get paid more than equivalent experts in almost every other field.
+Personal preferences aren’t the only reason people enlist at a coding school in San Diego (or elsewhere) and study for months to become full-time coding professionals.
+Programmers also get paid more than equivalent experts in almost every other field.

 And the best of all?
 If you work hard and make the right decisions, the road from coding school to a job interview doesn’t need to take more than a few months.
-Read on to learn how to start your coding career in 2020 and which jobs to keep an eye on.
+Read on to learn how to start your coding career in 2022 and which jobs to watch.

 Table of Contents: